 The PP, to which the TOE is conformant, assumes an environment where a relatively high level of security is ensured and where accountability for actions is required, and specifies the security functional requirements for such an environment.
+When using the MFP functions, the TOE offers security functions that satisfy the security functional requirements specified in the PP.

-When using the MFP functions, the TOE offers security functions that satisfy the security functional requirements specified in the PP. These include user identification and authentication, access control, HDD data encryption and data erase functions, and secure cryptographic communication protocols, and protect user document data and setting data that have an effect on TOE security functions, which are TOE assets, from unauthorized disclosure and alteration.
+These include user identification and authentication, access control, HDD data encryption and data erase functions by overwriting, and secure cryptographic communication protocols, which protect user document data and configuration data that affect TOE security functions.